sajayantony/wg-reference-types/docs/proposals/PROPOSAL_A.md

 GET /v2/{repository}/_oci/ext/discover
 ```

-The response SHOULD contain an extension with the name of `cncf.oras.referrers`
+The response SHOULD contain an extension with the name of `org.oci.referrers`
 and the `url` path where the referrers can be requested.

 ```http